 Salvia Black Knight

-Salvias grow well here in the free draining soil, and one of my favourite Salvias is Black Knight.
+Salvias should grow well here in the free draining soil, and one of my favourite Salvias is Black Knight.
 I first saw this huge perennial in the back of the perennial border at the Christchurch Botanical Gardens, and loved its size and the deep purple-black flower colour.
 I sneaked some cuttings (shush - don't tell anyone)...

 salvia black knight

-I have places at the back of two borders where I grow Salvia Black Knight.
-For me they are slow to grow, and are not full sized until early Autumn.
-The flowers, too, unfurl slowly, with their colour deepening through the Autumn weeks.
-The final colour is the richest deepest blackest purple in the garden.
+I had places at the back of two borders where I planted Salvia Black Knight.
+For me they were slow to grow, and were not full sized until early Autumn.
+The flowers, too, unfurled slowly, with their colour deepening through the Autumn weeks.
+The final colour was the richest deepest blackest purple in the garden.

-The amount of growth that a plant makes in a season always amazes me, as my plants end up over six feet high.
-Every winter I make sure that I have cuttings of Black Knight growing on in the glass-house for next summer's garden.
-They strike easily with no complications.
+The amount of growth over just a few months amazed me, as my plants would end up as tall as me.
+Every winter I would make sure that I had cuttings growing on in the glass-house for next summer's garden.
+They would strike easily with no complications.

 Purple Flowers in Late Autumn